 - NMPED has updated the School Bus Inspection Guide to allow for the installation of aftermarket equipment on all school buses that enhance the safety of the driver and passengers due to COVID-19 as long as they meet all federal guidelines and regulations.
 Examples include: - a.
 Hand sanitizer dispensers - b.
 Driver shields - c.
 Passenger curtains. - 2.
-Buses may be equipped with extra masks for those students who forget their masks. - 3.
-Bus drivers and school bus assistants must implement social distancing rules, to the greatest extent possible, and require students to be six feet apart at the bus stops. - 4.
+Buses will be equipped with extra masks for those students who forget their masks. - Bus drivers and school bus assistants must implement loading and unloading procedures on a school bus, which will include assigned seating. - 4.
 Bus drivers and school bus assistants must implement loading and unloading procedures on a school bus, which may include assigned seating.
 If possible, those students who board first should sit all the way to the back, and those who board last should sit in the front.
-When unloading, the front of the bus should unload first to prevent students from crossing the paths of one another.

-- 5. Student temperature checks are not required.
+When unloading, the front of the bus should unload first to prevent students from crossing the paths of one another. - 5.
+Student temperature checks are not required.
 Temperature checking students may be done at school bus stops (or at school).
 This can be done by the bus driver or a school bus assistant.
 Policies will need to be developed on what to do with students who have COVID-19 symptoms. - 6.
 Schools and districts should encourage families to have a parent or guardian present until the students are picked up to ensure no student is left unattended at a school bus stop.
-Implement clear policies and procedures for isolating students with symptoms and transporting them to their homes. - Sanitization of a school bus before and after students are transported may be required.
+Implement clear policies and procedures for isolating students with symptoms and transporting them to their homes.

+- Sanitization of a school bus before and after students are transported may be required.
 Implement procedures for the sanitization of a school bus and determine what staff will complete this type of work. - 8.
 Schools and districts must train all bus drivers and school bus assistants on updated policies and procedures related to COVID-19.